Malaysia says will issue arrest warrant for North Korean diplomat in Kim Jong Nam murder

 Two women - one Indonesian and one Vietnamese - have also been detained.
 Police had said on Friday that one of them had suffered from the effects of VX and had been vomiting.

-Indonesian embassy officials met with their national Siti Aishah on Saturday and said she had been paid 400 Malaysian ringgit (72.33 pounds) to participate in what she believed was a prank.
+Indonesian embassy officials met with their national Siti Aishah on Saturday and said she had been paid 400 Malaysian ringgit (US$90) to participate in what she believed was a prank.

 Vietnamese officials also met with their national but declined to comment.